xavierchia/xavierchia.github.io/_posts/2023-06-11-talk-to-people.md

 Skip the courses and books and TALK TO PEOPLE!

-Yes, I know this is not what people want to hear.
+Yes, I know this is not what you want to hear.

 Browsing the bestseller lists on Amazon is a definitely more comfortable than talking to people.